Wheels in motion at Walkerston BMX

 As all riders know, getting a good start is crucial to the race.

-With the increased popularity of events like the X Games and the inclusion of BMX (an abbreviation of Bicycle Moto Cross) in the Summer Olympics, awareness of the sport has increased greatly and it has become a much more accessible option for those who want to try something other than the more traditional sports on offer.
+There was an increased popularity of events like the X Games and the inclusion of BMX (an abbreviation of Bicycle Moto Cross) in the Summer Olympics.
+So, awareness of the sport has increased greatly.
+It has become a much more accessible option for those who want to try something other than the more traditional sports on offer.

 Walkerston BMX Club was established in 1982 and members have watched it grow since then.
 It is one of the fastest growing sports in Australia and has the added benefit of being something the entire family can enjoy, with the emphasis on both fun and inclusivity.